burakcetindev/refiled/README.md

 - 🔁 **MP4/MKV Extension Converter**: Converts file extensions from `.mp4` to `.mkv` (or vice versa) for batches of media with consistent structure.
 - 🧠 **Fuzzy + Reversed Matching**: All operations support intelligent fuzzy and reversed matching to broaden match flexibility.
 - ⚡ **Async & Parallel Execution**: Uses `asyncio` and `ThreadPoolExecutor` for lightning-fast batch processing even on large file sets.
+- 🧮 **Filtered Operations (All/Specific)**: All major operations (prefix, move, add/remove) allow targeting "all files" or filtering with a search term.
+Matching supports fuzzy and reversed options.
+- 🕓 **Execution Time Display**: Each operation displays how long it took in milliseconds, giving you visibility into CLI performance.
+- 🧪 **Middle-to-Start Text Movement**: The "Move Text" operation now supports moving phrases from anywhere in a filename (even in the middle), not just edges.
+- 📤 **Multi-Step Folder Prompts**: Screenshot parser now guides you with sequential prompts: step-by-step folder selections and confirmation dialogs.
+- 📁 **Smart Folder Ordering**: Common folders like Downloads, Desktop, and Movies are sorted and prioritized in navigation.

 ---